-- F. Efforts to provide vaccinations to educators, other staff, and students, if eligible: The Readington Township Public Schools collected vaccination information when required by Executive Order 253.
-Vaccines for both COVID and the flu were provided on site by our school physician.
-The district maintains contact with our School Physician who may be able to provide further information regarding vaccines. - G. Appropriate accommodations for children with disabilities with respect to health hand safety policies: The Readington Township School District will develop plans to ensure students with disabilities receive appropriate accommodations with respect to health and safety needs.
-The following are a sample of universal precautions that will occur throughout the year: - Airflow settings on HVAC units; - Use of hand sanitizer and enhanced hand washing protocols in school;
+The Readington Township Public Schools, in compliance with Executive Order 253, has collected vaccination information from all staff members employed in the district.
+Those staff members who are not vaccinated are submitting to weekly testing through a 3rd party vendor.
+Our district also offered booster clinics for staff members through our School Physician.
+The district has used letters and Genesis blasts to notify staff and families of opportunities for vaccine when those vaccine opportunities became available.
+The district maintains contact with our School Physician who may be able to provide further information regarding vaccines. - H. Appropriate accommodations for children with disabilities with respect to health hand safety policies:

-- Individualized or accommodated instruction on respiratory etiquette; - Optional use of face coverings.
+The Readington Township School District will develop plans to ensure students with disabilities receive appropriate accommodations with respect to health and safety needs.
+The following are a sample of universal precautions that will occur throughout the year: - Enhanced cleaning of classrooms, cafeterias, and other spaces; - Airflow settings on HVAC units; - Use of hand sanitizer and enhanced hand washing protocols in school; - Mandatory or optional use of face coverings, as directed by the local or state health department.